 At 12 Months

-A child with typical development will turn his head when he hears his name.
+A child with typical development will turn their head when they hear their name.

-A child with ASD might not turn to look, even after his name is repeated several times, but will respond to other sounds.
+A child with ASD might not turn to look, even after their name is repeated several times, but will respond to other sounds.

 At 18 Months

-A child with delayed speech skills will point, gesture, or use facial expressions to make up for her lack of talking.
+A child with delayed speech skills will point, gesture, or use facial expressions to make up for their lack of talking.

-A child with ASD might make no attempt to compensate for delayed speech or might limit speech to echoing what is heard on TV or what she just heard.
+A child with ASD might make no attempt to compensate for delayed speech or might limit speech to repeating what they hear on TV or what they just heard.

 At 24 Months

-A child with typical development brings a picture to show his mother and shares his joy from it with her.
+A child with typical development brings a picture to show their mother and shares their joy from it with her.

-A child with ASD might bring her a bottle of bubbles to open, but he does not look at his mom's face when she does or share in the pleasure of playing together.
+A child with ASD might bring their mom bottle of bubbles to open, but they do not look at her face when they do or share in the pleasure of playing together.